If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 1. Mix: Combine one teaspoon of tea tree oil with one cup of water in a spray bottle.

-2. Apply: Spray the affected areas liberally.
+2. Apply: Spray the affected areas until they are damp.

 3. Wait: Let it sit for 10 minutes.